weldsorm/book/src/intro.md

 This version of the text is for the latest stable version of the Welds ORM library.

-This source for this book is hosted on github at.
+The source for this book is hosted on github at [https://github.com/weldsorm/book](https://github.com/weldsorm/book).
+Contributions to this book are very welcome and appreciated.
+Clarifying a single poorly worded sentence can make a big difference to the people who read this book after you.

 Welds Supports
 - Sqlite